• Skip to main content

 To make the cake

-• In a large mixing bowl, beat together the butter and Greek yogurt with an electric mixer until smooth, about 2 minutes.
+• Preheat oven to 350 degrees F. In a large mixing bowl, beat together the butter and Greek yogurt with an electric mixer until smooth, about 2 minutes.

 • Add the sugar and beat again until light and fluffy, then add in the eggs one at a time.
 Continue to beat until combined.